-The Company's unaudited condensed consolidated financial statements and accompanying notes have been prepared in accordance with generally accepted accounting principles in the United States of America, or GAAP, and pursuant to the regulations of the U.S. Securities and Exchange Commission, or SEC.
-As permitted under those rules, certain notes or other financial information that are normally required by GAAP have been condensed or omitted and accordingly, the consolidated balance sheet as of December 31, 2022 has been derived from the Company's audited consolidated financial statements at that date but does not include all of the information required by GAAP for complete consolidated financial statements.
+The Company's unaudited condensed consolidated financial statements and accompanying notes have been prepared in accordance with generally accepted accounting principles in the United States of America, or U.S. GAAP, as determined by the Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, and pursuant to the regulations of the U.S. Securities and Exchange Commission, or SEC.
+As permitted under those rules, certain notes or other financial information that are normally required by U.S. GAAP have been condensed or omitted and accordingly, the consolidated balance sheet as of December 31, 2023 has been derived from the Company's audited consolidated financial statements at that date but does not include all of the information required by U.S. GAAP for complete consolidated financial statements.
 These unaudited condensed consolidated financial statements have been prepared on the same basis as the Company's annual consolidated financial statements and, in the opinion of management, reflect all adjustments (consisting of normal recurring adjustments) that are necessary for a fair presentation of the Company's consolidated financial statements.
-The results of operations for the three and six months ended June 30, 2023 are not necessarily indicative of the results to be expected for the year ended December 31, 2023 or for any other interim period or future year.
+The results of operations for the three and nine months ended September 30, 2024 are not necessarily indicative of the results to be expected for the year ended December 31, 2024 or for any other interim period or future year.

-The unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries.
+The unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiary.
 All intercompany transactions and balances have been eliminated.

-The accompanying condensed consolidated financial statements and related financial information should be read in conjunction with the audited consolidated financial statements and the related notes thereto for the year ended December 31, 2022 included in the Company's Annual Report on Form 10-K, filed with the SEC on March 31, 2023.
+The accompanying unaudited condensed consolidated financial statements and related financial information should be read in conjunction with the audited consolidated financial statements and the related notes thereto for the year ended December 31, 2023 included in the Company's Annual Report on Form 10-K, filed with the SEC on April 10, 2024.